katerynachechotka-p/quantum-harmonic-oscillator-/README.md

 energy states exhibit increasing uncertainties, consistent with analytic predictions for the quantum harmonic oscillator.

+# Anharmonic oscillator

+The anharmonic oscillator extends this analysis by adding a quartic perturbation:
+V(x) = ½x² + λx⁴
+This extension investigates where first-order perturbation theory breaks down and numerical methods become necessary.
+According to perturbation theory, the energy correction is:
+E_n ≈ E_n^(0) + ⟨ψ_n|λx⁴|ψ_n⟩
+where ψ_n are the unperturbed (harmonic) eigenstates.

+Results
+ + add table
+Key finding: For λ ≥ 0.05, perturbation theory error exceeds 1%, indicating the breakdown of perturbative approximations.
+At λ = 0.1, the relative error reaches ~3%, demonstrating that numerical diagonalization becomes essential in the strongly anharmonic regime.
+Physical Significance
+This transition from perturbative to non-perturbative regimes is fundamental in quantum field theory.
+The breakdown observed here is analogous to:

+QCD at low energies: Perturbative QCD fails → Lattice QCD required Many-body systems: Weak coupling approximations fail → numerical methods necessary

 # Repository Structure
-- `qho.py` – main solver
+- `qho.py` - main solver
+- `anharmonic_extension.py` - anharmonic oscillator with perturbation theory comparison
-- `plots/` – eigenfunction and probability density plots
+- `plots/` - eigenfunction and probability density plots
-- `report.pdf` – short project report
+- `report.pdf` - short project report